 ARTICLE 10 CHANGES IN THE WORK

-§ 10.1 The Owner, without invalidating the Contract, may order changes in the Work within the general scope of the Contract, consisting of additions, deletions or other revisions, and the Contract Sum and Contract Time shall be adjusted accordingly, in writing.
-If the Owner and Contractor cannot agree to a change in the Contract Sum, the Owner shall pay the Contractor its actual cost plus reasonable overhead and profit.
+§ 10.1 The Owner, without invalidating the Contract, may order, in writing, changes in the Work within the general scope of the Contract, consisting of additions, deletions or other revisions, and the Contract Sum and Contract Time shall be adjusted accordingly, in writing signed by both the Owner and the Contractor.
+To avoid any doubt, such changes in the Work shall be authorized only by written change order signed by the Owner, Contractor, and the Architect.
+All change orders issued under the Contract shall be subject to all of the terms of the Contract Documents.
+If the Owner and Contractor cannot agree to a change in the Contract Sum, the Owner shall pay the Contractor its actual cost plus reasonable overhead and profit, not to exceed ten (10%) percent, as approved by the Architect.

 § 10.2 The Architect may authorize or order minor changes in the Work that are consistent with the intent of the Contract Documents and do not involve an adjustment in the Contract Sum or an extension of the Contract Time.
 Such authorization or order shall be in writing and shall be binding on the Owner and Contractor.
 The Contractor shall proceed with such minor changes promptly.

-§ 10.3 If concealed or unknown physical conditions are encountered at the site that differ materially from those indicated in the Contract Documents or from those conditions ordinarily found to exist, the Contract Sum and Contract Time shall be subject to equitable adjustment.
+§ 10.3 If additional Work not contemplated within the original scope of the project is required, prior to ordering any additional work which may lead to cost overruns, unanticipated expenses, and/or a delay in completing the Work, Contractor shall secure the written consent of the Owner.
+The Contract Sum and Contract Time shall be adjusted, in writing, upon mutual agreement of the parties.
+Any additional work performed by Contractor without the prior written consent of the Owner shall be at Contractor’s own expense.

 ARTICLE 11 TIME